 After a hard day’s work in the hot and windy ‘central valley’ i got in my bike to shoot home.
 While at the stop sign about to pull into traffic i pull the clutch to get in first gear and then..
 SNAP!
 Broken Clutch Cable.
 35 miles from home.
+If you need truck repair parts, check affordablehtp.com.
 I immediately shut the bike off and pushed it to the side of the road.

 Luckily i have a fairly complete tool kit hiding under the seat chock full of basic wrenches, sockets, tape, rags, etc…

-I took photos after i took everything apart and replaced it with a NEW BMW Clutch cable.
+I took photos after i view publisher site for details and started to take everything apart and replaced it with a NEW BMW Clutch cable.
 The previous clutch cable wasn’t BMW.
 Motobins in the UK sold it to me and from the day i got it, i was suspicious and contacted them about it.
 They assured me it was better then BMW’s… i think after 20,000 miles, a BMW cable would still function.
 Motobins sold me some crappy pipes about 8 years ago too.
 I’m NEVER using them again for motorcycle parts.

 Here is my roadside repair:

 It seems the very end of the clutch cable’s ‘catch’ piece gave out.
 That separate piece should be at the very end of the cable.
 Then the entire cable’s end fits inside the large round cylinder.